AlexandreSaPt/fs_recruit/readme.md

 ```

 **Answer:** *Insert answer*

+**In the documentation of Bounce2**
+*bool fell()	Returns true if pin signal transitions from high to low since the last update.*

+*Quando é que o timer do Brake começa?*
 ### 4
 What is the ID of the can message sent to the bamocar to request torque?
 **Answer:** *Insert answer*